hateoas-forms/spring-hateoas-forms-sample-bank/README.md

 		NATIONAL, INTERNATIONAL
 	}

-The output of the form preparation request will include these field and it's suggested values:
+The output of the form preparation request will include these field and it's possible values:

 	{
 	  "_links": {